 One of the not-to-miss communes of the island is Koh Dach, sometimes dubbed as the country’s silk weaving centre, as there are thousands of silk weavers producing quality silk under their stilted houses’ dappled space.
 For a fun experience, be sure to try to weave silk on spinning wheels made using bicycle parts, in addition to buying silk fabric directly from producers.

-Besides silk, Koh Dach is known for its fresh crops and fruit produce such as beans, corn, bananas and sesame.
+Besides silk, Koh Dach is known for its fresh crops and fruit products such as beans, corn, bananas and sesame.
 Koh Dach is also home to pagodas including Ampor Phal, Kra Pumpich and Sa Maki Kbal Koh.
-Another activity that you can enjoy here, especially during summer, is swimming at the beach at the northern part of the island.
+Another activity that you can enjoy here, especially during summer, is swimming at the beach in the northern part of the island.
 Lined with thatched picnic huts and food stalls, this beach also provides a perfect backdrop for a cool, memorable day out.

 Likewise, if you are on the lookout for something refreshing during your trip to Mekong Island, then a bike ride through the beautiful orchards and quaint farmland is highly recommended.
 Above all, a tour to Mekong Island is incomplete without enjoying its sunset views.
-Specialized boat cruises are available to take in the sweeping vistas of the sunset at the convergence of three rivers – the Mekong, the Tonle Basac and the Tonle Sap.
+Specialized boat cruises are available to take in the sweeping vistas of the sunset at the convergence of three rivers – the Mekong, the Tonle Bassac and the Tonle Sap.

 One of the best ways to access Mekong Island is to take a cruise boat from Sisowath Quay in Phnom Penh.
 It usually takes 2.5 hours per round trip, and the cruise will include visiting the handicraft centre at Koh Dach, sunset views and Khmer snacks.
 Alternatively, you can hire a tuk-tuk from the city to the Japanese Bridge, from where you can continue your journey to the island by ferry.